 JOHN: And you only came because you got a date with Darlene.
 That’s the only reason you showed up.

 PHIL: That’s good.
 Well, I want to talk about the conference that’s coming up, Truth Matters.
-This is going to be to introduce the book, Strange Fire, so that’s the subtitle of the conference.
+This is going to be to introduce the book Strange Fire.
+So that’s the subtitle of the conference.
 Truth Matters: Strange Fire.
 You and R.C.
-Sproul, Steve Lawson, Conrad Mbewe from Africa are coming together for a strategic conference, for people who love biblical truth.
-And this will be one of the themes, sola scriptura.
+Sproul, Steve Lawson, Conrad Mbewe from Africa are coming together for a strategic conference, I think, for people who love biblical truth.
+And this will be one of the themes: sola Scriptura.

 PHIL: And we’ve coordinated the conference with the timing of the book’s release.

-PHIL: October 16th through 18th, 2013, and also want to say to our listeners, if you are a charismatic, we welcome you to this.
+PHIL: October 16 through 18, 2013.
+And also want to say to our listeners, if you are a charismatic, we welcome you to this.

-PHIL: And I know from experience – I grew up in Tulsa, which is the heart of the charismatic movement – there are a lot of charismatics who are confused about what they’ve been taught, what they’ve seen practiced.
+PHIL: And I know, I know from experience.
+I grew up in Tulsa, which is the heart of the charismatic movement.
+There are a lot of charismatics who are confused about what they’ve been taught, what they’ve seen practiced.

-JOHN: Look, this isn’t to make people mad.
-This is to rescue people from confusion.
-This is to take them where they nee to be, to grow, and be blessed, and encouraged, and joyful, and live at peace and grasp the truth.
+JOHN: Look, this isn’t to make people mad, this is to rescue people from confusion.
+This is to take them where they need to be, to grow and be blessed and encouraged and joyful, and live at peace, and grasp the truth.
 This is snatching brands from the burning in some cases.
 This is helping people.
 I mean, the truth is helpful.
 The truth is what your heart longs for.